balajeetm/balajeetm.github.io/_posts/2017-03-17-leftbrain-rightbrain.markdown

 <img src="/assets/2017-03-17/joker-why-so-symmetric.jpg">

 There are some obvious survival benefits from left-right symmetry.<br>
-With muscles and limbs on both sides of their bodies, animals could move forward quickly and efficiently.
-Why you ask?
+With muscles and limbs on both sides of their bodies, animals could move forward quickly and efficiently on either side.
+This is spatial advantage, do you see?
+But, [WTF](/blog/2017/02/13/welcome-aboard/) in this advantage?
 Either to hunt a prey or escape from a predator.<br>
 Once established, symmetry had a powerful effect on how new organs evolved.<br>
 Eyes and antennae tended to develop in left-right pairs, for example.
 When early fish began to evolve complex brains, those too developed according to left-right rules.
 This gave a species a holistic picture of the surroundings that helped it make some critical decisions.<br>